andyatkinson/blog/about/index.md

 projects: 'projects'
 ---

-Andy is a full-stack software engineer with over 10 years of experience.
+Andy is a full-stack web software engineer, with over 10 years of experience.

 He identifies with the label of "product-focused engineer", and has received positive feedback for his communication skills, attention to detail, and business savvy.